Couples counselling for heterosexual, same sex and non-binary couples

 - Frightened to be alone and smothering your partner which pushes them away

-- Insecure, clingy and jealous of your partner and can’t trust them
+- Insecure and jealous of your partner and can’t trust them

 - Enhancing sexual satisfaction